kristopolous/DRR/indycast.net/md/about.md

 ## Modest goals for friendly software

-There's no money behind this and it's designed to be cheap with a low barrier to entry for participation.
-People are encouraged to run and manage their own servers for their favorite radio station.
+The server architecture is carefully designed to be cheap with a low barrier to entry for participation.
+You are encouraged to run and manage your own servers for your favorite radio station.
 Special care has been taken to make the software:

  * **Simple**: Easy and quick to setup - I've timed multiple people who have been asked to get it up and running.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.